noahehall/multicloud/multicloud.md

   - objects should have little knowledge about implementation details of other objects
   - changes to one should not impact another, if it does, you've got some tight coupling
   - reduces the dependency between components
+- design by contract: specify preconditions, postconditions & invariants; treat inputs and outputs the same way across implementations

+### Program Patterns

+- specific to the internals of a single application, restricted by the application architecture
+  - the structural composition of the software program
+  - the interactions between software elements
+  - during the process of writing software code, edevelopers encounter similar problems multiple times within a roject/compony
+    - design patterns give engineers a reusable way to solve recurring problems
+- bad design:
+  - rigid: hard to change, e.g. due to dependency changes
+  - fragile: easy to break, e.g. when making a change bugs cascade
+  - immobile: difficult to reuse

+#### OOP

+- concepts not always relevant to good design principles
+- enheritance: reuse features & behaviors
+- encapsulation: hide & protect data
+- polymorphism: code that works by behavior, and works with types/subtypes with a similar interface
+- abstraction: hide implementation details, and depend instead on declarative interfaces

+#### SOLID

-- SOLID: by Martin Robert Martin
+- by Martin Robert Martin
 - S: single responsibility: all about limiting the impact of change
   - an object should only have one reason to change
   - each additional responsibility adds a reason for modifications to be required to the object as the nature of that responsibilty changes in the future
 - O: classes should be open for extension, but closed for modification
   - objects should provide default behavior, but enable consumers to override behaviors when needed
 - L: Liskov substitution: subtypes should be substitutable for their base types
   - i.e. subtypes should adhere to the interfaces of their base types
   - i.e. subtypes behave like their base types
 - I: interface segregation: interfaces should be small and cohesive, and shouldnt include methods they dont use
   - polluted interface: continuing to add new functionality to an interface as it evolves
     - causes unwanted dependencies between consumers of the the interfaces
   - cohesion: how related a class/interfaces methods are to themselves
     - if all consumers of a class/interface use the class/interface the same way, it generally means there is high cohesion
     - else you should subtype the class/interface into additional subtypes, that only implements the behavior with high cohesion
 - D: dependency inversion: high level modules should not depend on low level modules; both should depend on abstractions
   - instead of coupling high level component -> low level component
   - ^ you should instead program to an interface, and have both the high and low components depend on the same interface abstraction
   - ^ the abstraction should not depend on details (implementation), but the implementation (low level component) should depend on the interface
-- design by contract: specify preconditions, postconditions & invariants; treat inputs and outputs the same way across implementations

-### patterns
+#### other program patterns

-- specific strategies for resolving common architecture problems
 - adapter
 - aggregator
 - builder